kuroko-lang/kuroko/README.md

 Additional options include `KRK_DISABLE_RLINE=1` to not link with the included rich line editing library (will lose tab completion and syntax highlighting in the repl) and `KRK_DISABLE_DEBUG=1` to disable debugging features (which has not been demonstrated to provide any meaningful performance improvement when the VM is built with optimizations enabled).

+### Building for WASM

+See [klange/kuroko-wasm-repl](https://github.com/klange/kuroko-wasm-repl) for information on building Kuroko with Emscripten for use in a web browser.

 ## Code Examples

 _**NOTE**: Due to limitations with Github's markdown renderer, these snippets will be highlighted as Python code._